 What Acceptance Triggers

 Agreeing to serve as trustee is not a ceremonial step.
-The moment a trustee accepts the role, a set of legal obligations locks into place.
-This statute sets the baseline: every action the trustee takes must reflect good faith, align with the trust's stated terms and purposes, and serve the interests of the beneficiaries.
+The moment a trustee accepts the role, a set of fiduciary duties locks into place.
+This statute sets the baseline: every action the trustee takes must reflect good faith, align with the terms of the trust, and serve the interests of the beneficiaries.

 On acceptance of a trusteeship, the trustee shall administer the trust in good faith, in accordance with its terms and purposes and the interests of the beneficiaries and in accordance with this chapter.

 A.R.S. § 14-10801Good faith means more than avoiding dishonesty.
-It requires the trustee to act with genuine care and attention, making decisions that align with what the trust creator intended.
+It requires exercising reasonable care and attention, making decisions that align with the purpose of the trust.
 A trustee who ignores the trust document or prioritizes convenience over the beneficiaries' welfare is not meeting this standard.
+The trustee's duties include following every instruction the trust lays out.

 Why the Trust Document Matters